purerosefallen/ygopro-pm/README.md

 	-Activate any number of ["Trainer"](https://bulbapedia.bulbagarden.net/wiki/Trainer_card_(TCG)) cards from your hand.
 (You can only activate 1 "Supporter" and 1 "Stadium" card per turn.)<br>
 	-Retreat your Active Pokémon, by switching its place with 1 monster on the Bench, and detaching "Energy" cards equal to its Level [(Retreat Cost)](https://bulbapedia.bulbagarden.net/wiki/Retreat_cost).
 (You can only do this once per turn.)<br>
 	-Activate or apply any monster effects.<br>
 	-If it is not the first turn of the duel and you have the "Energy" cards attached to your Active Pokémon that are listed in its text, you can activate its effect to [attack](https://bulbapedia.bulbagarden.net/wiki/Attack_(TCG)) the opponent's Active Pokémon.
 Place [Damage Counters](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Damage) on that opponent's monster, equal to the number listed in your monster's text, divide by 10.
-(Monsters with a Damage Counter lose 10 ATK and DEF for each Damage Counter on it, also are destroyed when their ATK and DEF become 0 as a result.)
+(Monsters with a Damage Counter lose 10 ATK for each Damage Counter on it, also are destroyed when their ATK become 0 as a result.)
 If that opponent's monster is destroyed, add 1 Prize card to your hand.
 (At any time, if an opponent's monster(s) is destroyed, add 1 Prize card to your hand for each destroyed monster.)
 Your main phase 1 ends.
 12. Skip your battle phase and main phase 2.
 13. During your end phase, activate or apply any [Special Condition](https://bulbapedia.bulbagarden.net/wiki/Special_Conditions_(TCG)) effects, then your turn ends.